Bodera/learnPath_Perl/Perl_5_Fundamentals/Module_03.md

 }
 ```

-Now let's introduce the use of the *unless* statement, which produces the same result as the *if not* statement `if (!<condition>)`.
+The next example shows the use of the *unless* statement, which produces the same result as the *if not* statement `if (!<condition>)`.
 You can also use the *unless* statement in combination with the *if* and *else* statement.
 But that may tend to be confusing and not readable.

 ```perl
 #!/usr/bin/perl